solaspiro/1.19-mods-sodium/README.md

 sodium can be replaced with optifine but this is not recommended unless you have a shader that doesn't work with sodium

 (No zooming on sodium or optifine please, just leave it unbound use a spyglass instead)

-if you have any trouble with these mods please let us no and we will help as soon as possible